A Guide to bringing a Professional Negligence Claim.

 • Trade custom.
 Different industries establish their own trade practices or usage of contract terms.
 A simple example would be a Plumber would bring his own tools to a job.

-By virtue of s13 Supply of Goods and Services Act 1982, where a supplier is acting in the court of a business, there is an implied term that the supplier will carry out the service with reasonable care and skill to the standard of a person exercising and professing to have that special skill.
+By virtue of s13 Supply of Goods and Services Act 1982, where a supplier is acting in the course of a business, there is an implied term that the supplier will carry out the service with reasonable care and skill to the standard of a person exercising and professing to have that special skill.
 This liability can be excluded or limited subject to the Unfair Contract Terms Act 1977.

 Does the professional have a continuing duty?